caudaz/robotND1-proj3/class_code/L17_Exercise-3/README.md

 rosrun sensor_stick capture_features.py
 ```
 NOTE:
--The features will now be captured and you can watch the objects being spawned in Gazebo.
-It should take 5-10 sec. for each random orientations (depending on your machine's resources) so with 7 objects total it takes awhile to complete.
+-Features are captured while spawned in Gazebo.
+-It should take 5-10 sec. for each random orientations for each object.
 -When it finishes running you should have a training_set.sav file.
 ```
 sudo pip install sklearn scipy